Uncategorized

 Suzanne’s bags are beautiful and I absolutely love the pieced front and the darling flower.
 I have never used fusible fleece either so I thought I’d give it a go.

-These little ladies are the result.
-The brown fabric was already cut and one side was only 10″, so I just cut it down to 10″ X 11″ and made the front and back the same.
 This one I made using two fat quarters (they were on sale at Joann’s the other day for $1 each!).
 I didn’t have the materials to make the flowers like Suzanne did, so I made some other ones instead.

 This one is just a rolled fabric flower.
 The blue one is a ripped, and gathered three layer flower.